fermyon/developer/content/spin/v2/install.md

 Python:

 > Historic: You may have seen a `py2wasm` plugin in your travels.
 Please note, that `py2wasm` has since been replaced by `componentize-py`.
-(The `componentize-py` workflow is different from the historical `py2wasm` plugin-based approach.)
+You no longer need to install additional tools as part of Spin installation.
+(Refer to [Building Spin Components in Python](./python-components.md#componentize-py) for the new way of building Python applications.)

 The process of getting your system ready to write Wasm-powered Python applications using `componentize-py` can now be found in (the Building Spin Components in Python)[./python-components.md#componentize-py] area of the documentation.